Generic Name: pembrolizumab (PEM broe LIZ ue mab)

 Pembrolizumab is used to treat advanced skin cancer (melanoma) that has spread to other parts of the body or cannot be surgically removed.

-Pembrolizumab was approved to treat lung cancer by the US Food and Drug Administration (FDA) on an "accelerated" basis.
+Pembrolizumab was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis to treat lung cancer or head and neck cancer.
 In clinical studies, tumors responded to this medicine.
 However, it has not been shown that pembrolizumab can improve symptoms or lengthen survival time.

 Pembrolizumab may also be used for purposes not listed in this medication guide.